Cazcez/WallyUI-lib/README.md

-i'm not owner or a contributor just adding for for later use
+i'm not owner or a contributor most of them, just adding for for later use